Thule people: Punuk and Birnirk stages, c. 800 to 1400

-Classic Thule, 1100 to 1400
+Classic stage, 1100 to 1400

 During this time, eastern Thule spread out throughout the High Arctic and into the south.
 Thule people were living along the Hudson Strait coasts, in the Hudson Bay region, on the shores of the Foxe Basin, and along the present-day Canadian mainland from the Mackenzie Delta to the Melville Peninsula.
 The archaeologist Alan McCartney originally coined the term "Classic Thule" with reference to the population that existed between 1100 and 1400 AD.

 The Thule people still lived in semi-subterranean winter houses, but in the summer moved into skin tents, the edges held down by circles of stone.
 The Thule were using iron long before European contact.
 In the west it was used in small quantities for carving knives and for engraving other tools.
-The iron came both from meteoric resources and from trade from the Norse expansion; Thule people used the metal to form projectile points through a process called epi-metallurgy, which made stronger, harder, more efficient points.
+The iron came both from meteoric resources and from trade from the Norse expansion; the Thule worked raw iron into tools for their own use.
 Iron enabled the Thule people to work with more materials to make more wood and bone tools.
 The only problem they faced was a lack of a steady supply of metal.
 The Thule were clever with technology.
 Reports on classic Thule sites lists myriad artifacts used for hunting.
 Classic Thule did not place much emphasis on art.
 There were slight artistic details on household things such as combs but it involved very simple, linear designs featuring people without appendages, animals, or symbols that represented the human ties with the supernatural world.

-Post-Classic Thule, 1400 to European contact
+Post-Classic stage, 1400 to 1600

 Post-Classic Thule tradition existed from 1400 up until European contact in areas where whales were not as prevalent so there is an increase in evidence of other means of subsistence, such as caribou, seal and fish.
 These settlements show a more gradual settlement of fewer whales and using more subsistence strategies from the west.
 The redistribution of the Thule people reflects the population pressures of the Classic Thule, but the climate played a more important role.
 The onset of the "Little Ice Age" that occurred between 1400 and 1600 limited the use of boats and number of whales present in the area.
 This shortened the season for open-water whale hunting.
 By the 16th century, umiak and kayak whale hunting had ceased in the High Arctic.
 By 1600, the people had moved on and abandoned the High Arctic due to the severe climate changes.
 The Thule Eskimos who lived near open water were not as affected by the decrease in temperature.
-It was during this time that local groups such as the Copper Inuit, Netsilingmuit, and Inglulingmuit emerged.
+It was during this time that local groups such as the Copper Inuit, Netsilik, and Inglulingmuit (Inuit from the Igloolik area) emerged.